10-4 or COPY THAT

 To continue:

-You will notice that there are some suites and zip programs included.
+You will notice that there are some suites and zip programs included in the tests.

 If a suite is included I only tested that part of the suite which would equate to a simple copy from tree/directory point A to point B. No imaging was done.
 Purely a logical tree copy from A; to B. Most Suites, in/on a true forensic image will work OK.
 But that is not what I was testing.